 The Most Recent Skillz SDK Integrated

-A game must be on the most up-to-date SDK to become cash enabled.
+A game must be on the most up-to-date SDK.
 With every new SDK version, Skillz is building in features that improve the player experience, decrease negative effects of known bugs, and help drive the overall performance of your game.

-If a game does not become cash enabled due to being on an older SDK, then follow these instructions to upgrade to the newest SDK.
+If a game does not unlock real prizes due to being on an older SDK, then follow these instructions to upgrade to the newest SDK.

 Free Of Bugs, Crashes & User Experience Errors

-Skillz wants to ensure that a game is stable before becoming cash enabled.
+Skillz wants to ensure that a game is stable before unlocking real prizes.
 Unexpected bugs and/or crashes result in a higher amount of aborted matches, which create a negative player experience and hurt the overall brand reputation of both Skillz and the game developer.
 In addition, aborted matches often result in player refunds, which has the consequence of net revenue losses.

 If a game is rejected for having bugs, crashes or user experience errors, then we recommended conducting a game iteration to resolve these issues before resubmitting.
 Check out our user experience and app design guidelines for related information.